Killing of Clifford Glover: Rioting

 Immediately following the shooting, there were several days of riots in the South Jamaica neighborhood.
-At least twenty-four people, including fourteen policemen, were injured; in addition, twenty-five protesters were arrested.
+At least 24 people, including 14 policemen, were injured; in addition, 25 protesters were arrested.
 There were also smaller demonstrations accusing Shea of racism outside the courthouse during the trial.
 The day after Shea was acquitted, hundreds of people began a riot, turning over cars, breaking windows, and stealing cash registers; one protester was arrested in the aftermath and rioters injured two police officers.

 Trial

 Thomas Shea was put on trial for murder.
-The jury of eleven white people and one black person acquitted Shea.
+The jury of 11 white people and one black person acquitted Shea.
 He was the first New York City police officer ever to be tried for murder while on duty.
 Shea was declared not guilty on June 12, 1974.

 Cultural impact

 The killing of Clifford Glover and subsequent acquittal of Thomas Shea feature prominently in "Power", a 1975 poem by Caribbean-American poet Audre Lorde and "NYC Cops", a 2012 song by rapper Heems.
 The Rolling Stones reference the shooting in their 1973 song "Doo Doo Doo Doo Doo (Heartbreaker)" on the album Goat's Head Soup.
+The Progressive Labor Party released a song titled "Clifford Glover", a protest and recruitment song.
 Thomas Hauser writes about the shooting and the investigation in detail in The Trial of Patrolman Thomas Shea, which was published by Seven Stories Press in June, 2017.